hakuhodo-technologies/scope-rl/docs/documentation/quickstart.rst

 Synthetic Dataset Generation and Data Preprocessing
 ~~~~~~~~~~

-We start by collecting the logged data useful for offline RL with a behavior policy.
+We start by collecting the logged data using DDQN :cite:`van2016deep` as a behavior policy.

 .. code-block:: python